kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The value for `average time first run` is calculated on the basis of all but the last runs.
 This value and the `average time windup` do not depend on the number of languages but on the nature of the data to be processed.

-This investigation is not just for fun.
+The whole investigation presented here is not just for fun or educational purposes.
 I have rearranged central parts of my code and refactored a major mechanism for simplification and empowerment which usually is not easy and prone to introduce lots of new bugs.
 This technique has saved me much time and effort.

 I'm glad I have developed it.
 I'm not sure if this would have happened if I wouldn't have taken the pain to describe what I did in this article -- well, it developed into a kind of a diary.
 It was interesting for me, at least.